 12: Went to Disneyland Paris

-This was one of my bucket list priorities, and I finally did it this year.
+This was one of my bucket list priorities, and I finally did it in 2019.
 It was amazing and I’d love to go back and have a little longer there.

 13: Saw a lot of comedy gigs